Bridging the divide: axion searches and axino phenomenology at colliders: Overview of axion physics

 As a result of an electromagnetic anomaly of the PQ symmetry as well as mixing between the axion and neutral mesons at low energies, the axion obtains an effective coupling to photons~\cite{bae2017prospects}:

 where $z = m_u/m_d$~\cite{bae2017prospects} and $E/N$ is the ratio of the electromagnetic anomaly to the color anomaly.
 Eq.~\eqref{eq:axion-photon} causes the conversion of axions to photons in the presence of a strong magnetic field.
 By measuring the rate of conversion of axions into photons (or the lack thereof) in a strong magnetic field, constraints can be placed on $g_{a\gamma\gamma}$ as well as $f_{a}$.
-Additionally, in order to solve the strong CP problem, the QCD axion has a mass which is related to $f_{a}$~\cite{bae2017prospects} as:
+Moreover, in order to solve the strong-CP problem, the QCD axion has a mass which is related to $f_{a}$~\cite{bae2017prospects} as:

-The axion-photon coupling of the form Eq.~(\ref{eq:axion-photon}) exists not only for the QCD axion, but for a broad class of axion-like particles (ALPs).
-Due to the generic nature of Eq.~(\ref{eq:axion-photon}) to a broad class of models, direct detection constraints on $g_{a\gamma\gamma}$ -- and therefore also $f_{a}$ -- also constrain a broad class of ALP models, and \textit{additionally} place limits on $m_{a}$ in the case of QCD axion models specifically.
+The axion-photon coupling of the form eq.~\eqref{eq:axion-photon} exists not only for the QCD axion, but for a broad class of axion-like particles (ALPs).
+Due to the generic nature of eq.~\eqref{eq:axion-photon}, direct detection constraints on $g_{a\gamma\gamma}$ -- and therefore also $f_{a}$ -- are relatively model-independent and can simultaneously constrain both QCD axions and ALPs with a non-zero photon coupling.
 Other axion couplings may be probed such as the axion-electron or axion-nucleon couplings.
 However, those couplings are often more model-dependent as they can have tree level contributions from the UV theory as well as more generic contributions which enter at lower energies.
-In Section~\ref{sec:interpretation}, we will assess constraints from astrophysical observations on these additional couplings to the specific supersymmetrized DFSZ model considered in this work.
+In section~\ref{sec:interpretation}, we will assess constraints from astrophysical observations on these other couplings which arise from the specific supersymmetrized DFSZ model considered in this work.